by Courtney Yates

 - Get Familiar With Your New Community - Whether you are moving across town or across the country, it is important to gather information on new schools, parks and recreation, and libraries from the local Chamber of Commerce.
 Also get copies of your medical and dental records and ask your current doctors, dentists and any other medical professionals for recommendations of any doctors and dentists in your new town.

-Two to Three Weeks Before Moving
+2-3 Weeks Before Moving

 - Schedule services & inform others of your move - Notify the Post Office that you are moving by either calling and requesting a Change of Address Form, or fill out this form online on the United States Post Service Web site.
 It is also important to prepare a list of friends, family, businesses and others who should be aware of your move including water companies, lawn services, cable companies, banks, etc. Remember to have any services disconnected from your present home the day after your scheduled moving day, and any services connected at your new home on your moving in day.